About Katherine School of the Air

-Katherine School of the Air was situated in 2nd Street and the studio commenced operating on 14th June, but first radio contact was not made until 12th September when Mr. Ron White, Teacher in Charge, contacted Theresa Chegwidden of Mount Wells Battery.
-8 Students and 1 Teacher
+Katherine School of the Air was situated at Second Street, Katherine.
+The studio commenced operating on 14th June, 1966 but first radio contact was not made until 12th September when Mr. Ron White, Teacher in Charge, contacted Theresa Chegwidden of Mount Wells Battery

 The new school building on Giles street adjacent to Clyde Fenton Primary School was completed and occupied.
-Electives were introduced; News, Play Reading, French, Overseas Pen friends and Speech/Drama.
-236 Students, Principal, 13 Teachers (including a teacher/pilot), a Librarian, an Art/Craft Teacher and 4 administration staff.
+Electives were introduced.

 Official Opening of the new building is held on 15th August with Honourable J Robertson the Minster for Education carrying out the opening ceremony.
 On-air visitors for the ceremony were HRH Princess Alexandra, her husband Mr. Angus Ogilvy and Governor-General Sir Zelman Cowen.

-Mother Teresa (Sisters of Mercy – Calcutta) visited the school and spoke to the children on-air and answered their many questions.
+Mother Teresa (Sisters of Mercy - Calcutta) visited KSA and spoke to children on-air and answered their many questions

 Studio video production comments.
 Trial programs start around satellite communication.
 First Inschool is held which included the first school Sports Day.
 200 Students.